Rheno25/Fully-Adaptive-Liaison-and-Companion-Oracle/README.md

 `DeepLx` is free version of `DeepL` (No API Key Required).
 You can run [Deeplx](https://github.com/OwO-Network/DeepLX) on docker, or if you want to use the normal version of deepl, you can make the function on `utils\translate.py`.
 I use `DeepLx` because i can't register on `DeepL` from my country.
 The translate result from `DeepL` is more accurate and casual than Google Translate.
 But if you want the simple way, just use Google Translate.

-8. If you want to use the audio output from the program as an input for your `Vtubestudio/veadotube mini`.
+8. If you want to use the audio output from the program as an input for your `Vtubestudio`.
 You will need to capture your desktop audio using `Virtual Cable` and use it as input on VtubeStudio microphone.

 9. If you planning to use this program for live streaming Use `chat.txt` and `output.txt` as an input on OBS Text for Realtime Caption/Subtitles